get-convex/convex-lucia-auth/README.md

 ## Deploying to production

-In your production deployment's settings page configure these variables:
+In your production deployment's settings page configure this variable:

 - `LUCIA_ENVIRONMENT`=`PROD`
-- `HOSTNAME`=where the app is hosted, such as `foo.github.io` or `mydomain.com`

 ## Note on CSRF protection